Asymptotic yet practical optimization of quantum circuits implementing GF($2^m$) multiplication and division operations: Discussion

 We note that the focus on other circuit cost metrics may result in different constructions.
 For instance, $\text{GF}(2^m)$ multiplication can be implemented in $\tgate$ depth $1$ by Mastrovito multiplier \cite{mastrovito1988vlsi, maslov2009m2}.
 Indeed, the circuit consists of three parts: $\toffoligate$, $\cnotgate$, and $\toffoligate$, where Toffolis have controls on the top two multiregisters $a$ and $b$, and $\cnotgate$ gates operate on the bottom third multiregister $c$.
 Such a circuit can be rewritten as $\hgate^c.\cczgate^{abc}.\hgate^c.\cnotgate^{c\downarrow}.\hgate^c.\cczgate^{abc}.\hgate^c = \hgate^c.\cczgate^{abc}.\cnotgate^{c\uparrow}.\cczgate^{abc}.\hgate^c$, where $\cnotgate^{c\uparrow}$ is obtained from $\cnotgate^{c\downarrow}$ by replacing targets with controls and controls with targets in the original circuit.
 The part $\cczgate^{abc}.\cnotgate^{c\uparrow}.\cczgate^{abc}$ is a $\cnotgate{+}\tgate$ circuit, and thus can be written in $\tgate$ depth $1$ \cite{amy2013meet}.
 We do not consider such a circuit practical since it relies on $O(m^2)$ ancillae and $O(m^2)$ gates.

 Our construction of the GF division improves the gate count complexity from $O(m^2\log(m))$ to $O(m^2\log\log(m)/\log(m))$.
 This was achieved through selecting an irreducible polynomial that allows simultaneous implementation of two technical computing primitives, in-place multiplication by the constant $1{+}x^{\lceil m/2 \rceil}$ and in-place field squaring operation, each at the cost of $O(m\log(m))$ gates.
-In practice, the $\cnotgate$ and $\toffoligate$ gate counts can be reduced by 20.6\% and 18.06\% respectively, see \tab{division}.
+In practice, the $\cnotgate$ and $\toffoligate$ gate counts can be reduced by 28\% (e.g. $m{=}64$) and 28\% (e.g. $m{=}191$) respectively, while occasionally reducing the number of ancillary registers by up to 22\% (e.g. $m{=}1024$), see \tab{division}.

 Finally, we reported an example of a unitary $U$ and its root $\sqrt{U}$ such that both $\sqrt{U}$ and $U$ can be implemented using the $\cnotgate$ gates alone, and yet $\sqrt{U}$ requires asymptotically higher depth than $U$ even if ancillae are allowed.
 This offers an example of a scenario where a root is more complex than the unitary $U$ itself.